Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 recursive resolver operators who choose to offer DNS Privacy services.
-With these recommendations, the operator can make deliberate decisions regarding which services to provide, and how the decisions and alternatives impact the privacy of users.DONE
+With these recommendations, the operator can make deliberate decisions regarding which services to provide, and how the decisions and alternatives impact the privacy of users.

-This document also presents a framework to assist writers of DNS Recursive Operator Privacy Statement (analogous to DNS Security Extensions (DNSSEC) Policies and DNSSEC Practice Statements described in [@RFC6841]).
+This document also presents a framework to assist writers of a DNS Recursive Operator Privacy Statement (analogous to DNS Security Extensions (DNSSEC) Policies and DNSSEC Practice Statements described in [@RFC6841]).